Skip to content

 Patterns

 Within Wushu there are a number of patterns that are practiced.
-These are divided into three categories: unarmed, short weapons and long weapons.
+These are divided into three categories, namely unarmed, short weapons and long weapons.
 Unarmed includes Changquan, Nanquan and Taijiquan, short weapons include Dao, Jian, Taijijian and Nandao and long weapons include Gun, Qiang and Nangun.
 The majority of these patterns were recorded in 1958.

 Other routines